 Max Oliva is a speaker, consultant, and author on the topic of ethical decision-making in the workplace.
 He makes his home in the Las Vegas area.
 He is a Jesuit priest.* His undergraduate degree is in Marketing and he has an MBA in Organizational Behavior from the University of California at Berkeley.

-Father Oliva teaches ethical decision-making to adult learners in the School of Management at Regis University’s Henderson, Campus.
+Father Oliva taught ethical decision-making to adult learners in the School of Management at Regis University’s Henderson, Nevada campus.
 In the fall of 2008 he was a Visiting Scholar at the Markkula Center for Applied Ethics at Santa Clara University.
-He writes a monthly column on ethics for Las Vegas Business Press, a weekly magazine published by the Las Vegas Review Journal.
+He wrote a monthly column on ethics for Las Vegas Business Press, a weekly magazine published by the Las Vegas Review Journal for four years.
 He began presenting seminars and talks on ethics and moral development to companies and business associations while living in Calgary, Alberta, Canada.
 He continues his involvement in Canada as well as in various other locations in the United States.

 * “Jesuit” is a nickname for the Society of Jesus, a Roman Catholic Religious Order that was founded in 1534 by Ignatius of Loyola.
 Jesuits serve in 112 nations and on 6 continents.
 Jesuits have been at the center of the conversations between science and religion and of culture with faith.
 They are known in the United States mainly for their educational institutions, for example, Georgetown, in Washington, D.C., .Fordham, in New York, and Loyola-Marymount, in Los Angeles.